IBB’s spokesperson, Afegbua says he has survived two assassination attempts

 IBB discloses why he was nicknamed Maradona

-Meanwhile, twenty-eight years after leaving office, former military president, Ibrahim Badamasi Babangida (IBB), has revealed why he was nicknamed “evil genius” and “Maradona”.
+Meanwhile, twenty-eight years after leaving office, Ibrahim Badamasi Babangida (IBB), has revealed why he was nicknamed evil genius and Maradona.

 The former head of state explained the nicknames were given to him by the Nigerian media because of his “deft political moves.